Observational characteristics of radiation-mediated shocks in photospheric gamma-ray burst emission: The Kompaneets RMS Approximation

-The shape of the RMS spectrum is completely determined by the three parameters discussed above.
-For the downstream, the optical depth at which the shock is initiated, $\tau_i$, is an additional parameter that effects the level of thermalization in the downstream.
-In \citet{Samuelsson2022}, we found that the relevant parameter determining the degree of thermalization in the downstream spectrum is actually the product $\tau_i\theta_r \equiv \tau\theta$, as increasing either one increases the level of thermalization.
-Indeed, the shape of the spectrum at the photosphere is degenerate as long as $\tau\theta$, $R$, and $y_r$ are constant.
+For the downstream spectrum, the optical depth to the observer at which the shock is initiated, $\tau_i$, is an additional parameter that affects the level of thermalization that occurs in the downstream before decoupling.
+In \citet{Samuelsson2022}, we found that the relevant parameter determining the degree of thermalization is actually the product $\tau_i\theta_r \equiv \tau\theta$, as increasing either one increases the level of thermalization ($\tau_i$ is a measure of the number of scatterings and $\theta_r$ is a measure of the energy gain per scattering).\footnote{It would be more appropriate to say that it is the product $\tau_i\theta_{\rm C}$ that determines the level of thermalization, since $\theta_{\rm C}$ is the electron temperature in the downstream region.
+However, $\theta_{\rm C}$, similarly to ${\bar \epsilon}_d$, is not analytically determined by the initial model parameters and, therefore, not known before a simulation run.
+However, for fixed $y_r$ and $R$, the Compton temperature is directly proportional to $\theta_r$.
+Thus, the product $\tau_i\theta_r$ is also a measure of the level of thermalization.} Indeed, the shape of the spectrum at the photosphere is degenerate as long as $\tau\theta$, $R$, and $y_r$ are constant.
 Note that it is the shape of the photon spectrum that is relevant, since the bulk Lorentz factor and the luminosity of the GRB can shift the spectrum in frequency and flux.
+If the Lorentz factor is known, as in the case with the internal collision framework below, then the spectra are no longer degenerate and $\tau_i$ and $\theta_r$ can be decoupled.